Office sharing

-Office sharing is a concept that allows companies who own or manage an office, that have redundant office space to share or rent the workstations or self-contained units to smaller companies looking for flexible workspace.
+Office sharing is a concept that allows companies that own or manage an office that has redundant office space to share or rent the workstations or self-contained units to smaller companies looking for Flexible Workspace.
 This creates revenue for the company that runs the office, and provides a cheap, flexible alternative for companies looking for an office outside of their home.
 The main benefit of sharing an office is that it provides a more dynamic environment for both companies involved and access to new markets.

 However, sharing office space does come with some problems of its own: